VanOvermeire/sam-template-creator/README.md

 * Languages
     * Node
     * Java
+* More flexibility in location of lambdas: searching more folders, or ability to specify folder structure
 * Robust error handling
 * Ask questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this
-* Option to specify which kind of folders in project contain lambdas? or what kind of structure?
 * Polyglot projects?